HomeAustraliaCairns

 Sources

-1. The World Travel Index - Cairns Safety Assessment 2026 2.
-Travel and Tour World - Canada Issues Urgent 2026 Australia Travel Warning (20 March 2026) 3.
-VisaHQ - Australia Updates Travel Advisories for European Destinations (12 February 2026) 4.
-Timeout Australia - Australian Travel Advice: Destinations to Avoid in 2026 5.
-Tropical North Queensland Tourism - Travel Alerts & Advice
+1. Karryon - Travel safety concerns reshape Australian holidays in 2026 2.
+BlogTO - Canada issues new travel advisory for Australia due to safety risks 3.
+Travel and Tour World - Canada Issues Urgent 2026 Australia Travel Warning 4.
+Timeout Australia - Australian Travel Advice: Destinations to avoid in 2026 5.
+Department of Infrastructure - Top tips for travel in 2026 6.
+Tropical North Queensland - North Queensland Travel Alerts

 Check the full country advisory